rodrigocfaria/Pasu-chan/README.md

 When you press the copy button, that data in decrypted and now it is in clear text in clipboard of your computer (there's no other way).
 Be careful when using it.

+To select any line, just press the grey square on the left.
+The line will become blue.

 ## Warning
 I AM NOT LIABLE IF YOU LOSE YOUR PASSWORD, DATA, OR IF IT GET STOLEN, OR IF YOUR PC EXPLODES AND YOU DIE.
 This software was made by me TO ME.
 This kind of warning should be obvious, but I explicitly write it.
 USE AT YOUR OWN FUCKING RISK.